 0 Calls

-- lobbied ministers to ensure that public access is included in the Environmental Land Management Schemes in England, and the Sustainable Farming Scheme in Wales.
+- lobbied ministers and Members of the Senedd to ensure that payments for public access are included in the Environmental Land Management Scheme in England, and the Sustainable Farming Scheme in Wales;